 You can apply most of the changes to multiple issues in one action.
-Select multiple issues (see page 30) and use toolbar, keyboard shortcut or drag and drop.
+Select multiple issues (see page 33) and use toolbar, keyboard shortcut or drag and drop.

 Some actions may have limitations of applicability when multiple issues are selected.
-For example, if you select both parent issue and a sub-issue, action "Unindent" will not be possible.
+For example, if you select both a parent issue and a sub-issue, the "Unindent" action will not be possible.